 [Section 69 amended by No. 58 of 2010 s.
 176.]

-70. Settlement agent to produce books etc. to auditor
+70. Settlement agent to allow Commissioner’s auditor etc. to inspect accounts etc.

 Every settlement agent shall, at all reasonable times at each place of business at which he carries on business as a settlement agent, keep open for inspection —